twhui/SRGAN-PyTorch/README.md

 </tbody></table>

 # Dependencies
-pytorch 0.2 or above

-python 3.5
+pytorch 0.3+, python 3.5, python-box, scikit-image, numpy

 # Training set
 We used a subset of Imagenet dataset ILSVRC2016_CLS-LOC.tar.gz for training our models.
 The subset can be found in <code>/subset.txt</code>